How To Get Into PA School

 Career opportunities for Physician’s Assistants are growing, with a predicted 30% job growth rate through 2024.
 But first, students will need to focus on getting into PA school and take advantage of this burgeoning medical career.

 There is no magic formula that will land you a spot in the school of your choice.
-However, these eight tips on how to get into PA school can help you achieve your career goals and prepare you for a lucrative and impactful future:
+However, these eight tips on how to get into PA school can help you achieve your career goals and prepare you for an impactful future:

 #1 – Research PA Schools and Their Requirements

 Not all PA schools have the same requirements for admission.
 If you’re planning on attending a PA school, you’ll want to look at your chosen school’s requirements prior to your senior year to ensure you will meet the minimum expectations in terms of GPA, standardized test scores and clinical hours.
 Otherwise, you’ll find yourself not being competitive and wasting both time and money on an unsuccessful application cycle.

 #2 – Go Above and Beyond Minimum Requirements

 Though you will need to meet all minimum requirements, you don’t have to stop short of the minimum.
 As you explore the various requirements for PA school, find opportunities to go above and beyond to make your application stand out.

 For example, if you’re expected to have a minimum GPA, study hard so you can exceed that standard.